JDelott/lighthouse/VAPI_SETUP.md

   "recordingEnabled": true,
   "maxDurationSeconds": 1800,
   "silenceTimeoutSeconds": 30,
-  "endCallMessage": "Thank you for calling Lighthouse Mental Health Support.
+  "endCallMessage": "Thank you for calling The Mental Health Hub.
 Remember, you're not alone, and help is always available.
 Take care of yourself."
 }
 ```